Sine-Gordon soliton as a model for Hawking radiation of moving black holes and quantum soliton evaporation

-The SG equation can be considered the AKNS counterpart of a two dimensional gravitational theory.
-Two dimensional theories of gravity are useful models to understand the quantum properties of higher-dimensional gravity.
-These theories capture essential features of higher-dimensional counterparts, and in particular have black hole solutions and Hawking radiation \cite{giddings93,mandal91,witten91,callan92}.
-The link between the 1+1 dimensional gravity and the SG model introduces further simplifications since the quantum properties of this equation have been largely studied \cite{Faddeev77,zamolodchikov79}.
+In this frame, the SG equation can be considered the AKNS counterpart of a two dimensional gra\-vi\-ta\-tio\-nal theory.
+Two dimensional theories of gra\-vi\-ty are useful models to understand the quantum properties of higher-dimensional gra\-vi\-ty.
+These theories capture essential features of higher-dimensional counterparts, and in particular have black hole solutions and Haw\-king radiation~\cite{giddings93,mandal91,witten91,callan92}.
+The link between the 1+1 dimensional gra\-vi\-ty and the SG model introduces further simplifications since the quantum properties of this equation have been largely studied~\cite{Faddeev77,zamolodchikov79}.
 As we shall recall in the next section, the integrability condition of SG equation determines a metric, with a coordinate singularity, which defines an EH.
-In particular 1+1 dimensional BHs can be realized as solitons of the SG equation \cite{Gegenberg97} and it has been shown with a one loop perturbative computation that this BH emits thermal radiation \cite{vaz95,kim95}.
+In particular 1+1 dimensional BHs can be realized as solitons of the SG equation~\cite{Gegenberg97} and it has been shown with a one loop perturbative computation that this BH emits thermal radiation~\cite{vaz95,kim95}.

-Recently, Hawking radiation analogues from solitons were considered in a huge variety of physical contexts, including light \cite{lp,s,bl,tc,villari2016}, ultracold gases \cite{garay2000,garay2002,bs,uwe}, water and sound waves \cite{unruh81,cg}.
-In this paper, we study the geo\-me\-tri\-za\-tion of soliton equation by considering a canonical field quantization in the classical background of the SG soliton metric.
-We show that SG soliton emits thermal particles with a specific Hawking temperature.
-We also find the way the temperature changes with the velocity of the SG-BH.

-Then we perform two different kinds of quantization, one for a massless scalar field and another for the soliton itself, and obtain their Hawking emission spectra.
+In this paper, we show that SG soliton emits thermal particles with a specific Haw\-king temperature, finding the way the temperature changes with the velocity of the SG-BH.
+Afterward, we perform two different kinds of quantization, one for a massless scalar field and another for the soliton itself, and obtain their Haw\-king emission spectra.
 In both cases, we discover that an observer on the soliton tail detects a thermal radiation with a temperature directly proportional to the soliton speed.
 Furthermore, we analyze the temperature detected by an observer at rest by adding a Doppler effect.